mrWh1te/Botmation/src/README.md

 # TypeScript Source

-Botmation's main source code all in TypeScript.
+Botmation's main source code is all in TypeScript.
 The built JavaScript is transpiled to the `/build` directory from the root project folder.
+See `package.json` in the parent directory for more details.

 ## Overview